 Plan for Feedback

 At RapidAPI we were committing to external customers, large enterprises.
-Management wished to make sure we also internally met these commitments as well.
-To ensure and follow up on that we measured predictability: what we commit to at the beginning of the month, would be actually Done by the end of the month.
+Management wished to make sure we also internally meet these commitments as well.
+To ensure and follow up on it, we measured predictability: what we commit to at the beginning of the month, would be actually Done by the end of the month.

-Sprint X was fully done and delivered mostly with zero errors in tests and monitoring on Sunday evenings because Israelis work on Sundays.
+Sprint X was fully done and delivered mostly with zero errors in tests and monitoring on Sunday evenings, because Israelis work on Sundays.
 The next day, on Monday morning we would start working on Sprint X+1.
-Problem was that Feedback started rushing in half a day afterwards, when our customers on the US East Coast woke up.
+Problem was that Feedback started rushing in half a day afterwards, when our customers in the US East Coast woke up.
 Those on the West Coast woke up another half day afterwards.

-The plan of Sprint X+1 was interrupted and which lowered our predictability score.
+The plan of Sprint X+1 was interrupted during execution, which lowered our predictability score.
 Sometimes the interruptions were so big and frequent that planning for Sprint X+1 ended up being a waste of time.
 We couldn’t fully resolve the problem but we took some actions to reduce the odds of it happening.

 Plan for Change

-The sub-task was estimated at 1.2 days (a weighted PERT calculation taking high variation into account, we’d dig deep into this during Planning).
-When we ended up with no Change required, it was fine.
+The sub-task was estimated at 1.2 days, a weighted PERT calculation taking high variation into account which we’ll dig deeper into in the Committed Planning series.
+If we were lucky to end up with no Change required after a Feedback, no harm was done.
 The work is never done.
-As the Sprint X+1 plan was ready for execution, we just nibbed from it.
-I never heard anyone complain that work started earlier and was finished before the promised deadline.
+As the Sprint X+1 plan was ready for execution, we just nibbed a Task from it, and started working on it earlier than committed.
+I never heard anyone complain about work starting earlier and and finished before the Deadline.